 My most worrying incident occurred on the early morning of 26 December 1979.
 I had remained on duty at Teufelsberg until late evening on Christmas Day trying to make sense of a situation developing thousands of miles away to the east that would soon hit the world headlines.
-I didn't know it then but the unusual Soviet transport flights into Afghanistan that we were tracking turned out to be the start of the Soviet invasion.
+I didn't know it then but the unusual Soviet transport flights into Afghanistan that we were 'watching' turned out to be the start of the Soviet invasion.
 After a mere couple of hours sleep, I set out for the long drive back to my home in Lincolnshire to spend what was left of Christmas with my family.
-I left RAF Gatow at 4am and drove through empty streets to Checkpoint Bravo at the southern end of the American Sector of Berlin.
+I left RAF Gatow at 4am, leaving my deputy in charge, and drove through empty streets to Checkpoint Bravo at the southern end of the American Sector of Berlin.

 On arrival at Checkpoint Bravo my documentation was checked by the British Military Police detachment.
 Although I had already done the trip several times by day, I was given the standard briefing and I signed documents to confirm that I was familiar with the rules and knew what to do in the event of a breakdown or emergency.
 One of the most important elements of the standard briefing was that there was to be absolutely no interaction whatsoever with East German civilians or military.
 The reason for that was that the UK, US and French Governments did not recognise the East German state.

 Above: This is one of the 'pootyovkas' I used for a trip through the corridor and back.